Siân Phillips: Honours

+In 2024, she and Judi Dench became the first female members of the Garrick Club.

 Personal life

-Phillips's first husband was Don Roy, a post-graduate student at the University of Wales.
+Phillips's first husband was Donald Roy, a post-graduate student at the University of Wales, who later established the Drama Department at the University of Hull and after whom the University Theatre is named.
 They were married in 1956 and divorced in 1959.

 Already pregnant with their first child, Phillips married Peter O'Toole in December 1959.
-They had two daughters: Kate, born 1960, and Patricia, born 1963.
-Patricia is a theatre practitioner, and Kate is an actress.
+They had two daughters, including Kate O'Toole.
 The couple divorced in 1979, and Phillips wrote about this tempestuous period of her life in Public Places, the second volume of her autobiography.

 Her third husband was actor Robin Sachs, who was 17 years her junior.
 Their relationship began in 1975.
 They were married on Christmas Eve 1979, shortly after her divorce from O'Toole.
 Phillips and Sachs divorced in 1991.

 Her great aunt was the Welsh evangelist Rosina Davies.

 She is a patron of the Bird College of Dance, Music & Theatre Performance, based in Sidcup, Greater London.

 Her two volumes of autobiography – Private Faces and Public Places – were published in 1999 and 2001, respectively.